microhum/microhum/README.md

   <img src="hello.svg" style="width: 100%;" alt="Click to see the source">
 </div>
 <br>
 It's me microhum !
-You can also call me "Piang"
+You can also call me "Piang" 👋
 <br>
 > Yupparaj SMTE 06s.
 <br>
->Paying attention on Coding !
+> Paying attention on Coding !
 <br>
 > I do many things !